antoinejeannot/daidai/README.md

 ## 🔮 Predictors

-Predictors are functions that use artifacts to perform actual computations or predictions.
-Unlike artifacts:
+Predictors are functions that use assets to perform actual computations or predictions.
+Unlike assets:

 1. They are not cached themselves
 2. They are meant to be called repeatedly with different inputs
-3. They can depend on multiple artifacts or even other predictors
+3. They can depend on multiple assets or even other predictors
 4. They focus on the business logic of your application

 Predictors are defined using the `@predictor` decorator: